RedPitaya/HAMlab-doc/HAMlab/source/quickStart/connect.rst

 Direct Ethernet cable connection
 ================================

-If there are some restrictions for the user to have HAMlab boards on the DHCP LAN network **permanently** there is a possibility to directly connect to your HAMlab board.
-This type of connection requires additional settings on your PC and HAMlab board.
+If there are some restrictions for the user to have HAMlab on the DHCP LAN network **permanently** there is a possibility to directly connect to your HAMlab.
+This type of connection requires additional settings on your PC and HAMlab.

 .. note::

-    This connection is also arranged via Network manager application so users should first have access to the LAN  (DHCP) network in order to arrange static IP on the HAMlab board.
+    This connection is also arranged via Network manager application so users should first have access to the LAN  (DHCP) network in order to arrange static IP on the HAMlab.

 How to set direct Ethernet connection is described bellow.

+todo:replace image
 .. image:: connect-10.png

 First step in connecting HAMlab directly to LAN network and setting a static IP on it.